What is Continuous Verification?

 Real-time monitoring of deployments either in build, deployment, test, and production generates logs and metrics data.
 Using AI/ML technologies, we analyze for errors and deviations from standards, and tagged with a confidence score validating the health of the release.
-Based on the confidence score, you can make intelligent, automated decisions about the release readiness and take a decision on whether to promote the release or not.
-To know more about how continuous verification of deployments, please read the blog here.
+Based on the confidence score, you can make intelligent, automated decisions about the release readiness and take a decision on whether or not to promote the release.

 In this blog, we will discuss how you can use the OpsMx Autopilot platform for Continuous Verification and automated decision-making to promote your software update to the next pipeline stage by analyzing the logs at the end of the automation test run.
 You can integrate Autopilot as a REST service to trigger your analysis

 You can also check the video on the same topic here.

 The risk analysis phase for the release artifacts in your Spinnaker pipeline gets manually triggered by running a script.
 The script will display the URL where you can view the progress of the analysis.
 Spinnaker CI/CD pipeline gets manually triggered by running a script.